Creating Snippets Is Impossible

 What you should do: Choose or create a Word template file for snippets in a folder from which Word loads building blocks.

-Click Snippets Template File, click Choose to choose a Word template file for snippets or New to create a new one, and then reopen Word.
+Click Choose to choose an existing Word template file for snippets or click New to create a new one.

 The file must be saved in a folder from which Word loads building blocks.
 Generally, this folder is %APPDATA%\Microsoft\Document Building Blocks\[Locale Identifier]\[Word Version].